-The mousse is light and airy and indeed like real fresh cream, accompanied by a hint of orange flavor.
+The resulting Yogurt-like treat is light and airy, like fresh cream, and this one has a hint of orange flavor.

 The Orange Yogul from Daiken consists of shortening, sugar, corn starch, dextrose, acidifier, flavoring, sweetener (stevia), soy emulsifier, and antioxidant (vitamin E).